 If you are the adventurous type, at least create a written agreement covering issues of marital money and property.
 That way, if your relationship does end, you won't have disputes over how to divide your assets.
 You can find such an agreement in A Legal Guide for Lesbian & Gay Couples, by Denis Clifford, Frederick Hertz, and Emily Doskow (Nolo).

 And if you're considering tying the knot out of state, an hour with a local attorney who understands LGBT legal issues would be a great investment.
 One good place to find an LGBT lawyer is Nolo's Lawyer Directory, where you can search the family law attorney listings for an attorney in your geographic area.

-For a comprehensive, easy-to-understand guide to the past, present, and future of same-sex relationships in America, see Making It Legal: A Guide to Same-Sex Marriage, Domestic Partnerships & Civil Unions, by Frederick Hertz and Emily Doskow (Nolo).
+For a comprehensive, easy-to-understand and up-to-date guide to the past, present, and future of same-sex relationships in America, see Making It Legal: A Guide to Same-Sex Marriage, Domestic Partnerships & Civil Unions, by Frederick Hertz and Emily Doskow (Nolo).

 1 | 2